How will new developments in Birmingham affect property?

 A truly unique development for both Birmingham and the property market, St. Martin’s Place combines luxurious living with the benefits of hotel stays.
 Catering to the demands of busy professionals, St. Martin’s Place boasts an exclusive WiFi lounge, private cinema and gym, as well offering residents an array of hotel services.

-This ambitious development is conveniently located in the city centre, just minutes away from Birmingham’s evolving business district.
-With an estimated completion date of Q2 2021, St. Martin’s place is ideal for young professionals wanting to take advantage of what Birmingham has to offer.
+Now completed, this ambitious development should be on the radar as an example of how a service-led approach is transforming the residential property market.
+Conveniently located in the city centre, just minutes away from Birmingham’s evolving business district, St. Martin’s place is ideal for young professionals wanting to take advantage of what Birmingham has to offer.

 Midlands Metro Extension